Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Identifying processes using files or sockets

-- Repeating a command at a constant interval
+- Repeating a command at constant intervals

 - Repeating a command looping over files